Edit Blog Post

 Possession of a coca leaf is illegal at home.
 In Peru chewing coca leaves is legal and more acceptable than drinking coffee

-Dead Woman's Pass, where the altitude is 4200 meters.
+where the altitude is 4200 meters.
 After Dead Woman's Pass we descended 600 meters into the bottom of a valley, and that was followed by another ascent of 400 meters to another pass at the altitude 4000 meters.
 Finally we made a descent on 400 meters.
 This was a long and hard day of hiking but we still have to say that it was easier than we expected.
 We guess our experience from long distance running helped us a bit there.
 Hiking and long distance running are more similar than you think.

 The Dead Woman's Pass is named so after a rock formation resembling a reclining nude woman.
 Maybe it is indecent to call it Naked Woman's Pass so Dead Woman's Pass is the name.
 By the way, to actually make out the shape of a naked woman from that rock you have to be a very desperate man.
 Well, I (Ake) could make out one tit but that was about it.
 And with a bit of imagination you can make out the shape of a tit from almost any rock you see.

-When we reached Dead Woman's Pass one the other hikers brought out
+When we reached Dead Woman's Pass one the other hikers brought out a bottle of

 Scenery along the Inca Trail

-a bottle of Irish whisky from his backpack to celebrate reaching the highest point on the trek.
+Irish whisky from his backpack to celebrate reaching the highest point on the trek.
 The bottle was big enough to let all of us have a sip or two.
 Thanks a lot for that Oscar and Darach!

 As tradition has it we also made some offerings to one of the Inca Gods, Pachamama